MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/5-Paging/README.md

 ```

 Some OData services allow clients to supply a [max page size preference](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_The_odata.maxpagesize_Preference),
-but it is up to the service on whether or not to honor it.
-Power Query should be able to handle responses of any size, so we won't
+but it is up to the service whether or not to honor it.
+Power Query should be able to handle responses of any size, so you don't need to
-worry about specifying a page size preference - we can support whatever the service throws at us.
+worry about specifying a page size preference&mdash;you can support whatever the service throws at you.

-> More information about [Server-Driven Paging](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_Server-Driven_Paging) can be found in the OData specification
+More information about [Server-Driven Paging](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_Server-Driven_Paging) can be found in the OData specification.

 ### Testing TripPin
-Before we fix our paging implementation, let's confirm the current behavior of the extension from the [previous tutorial](../4-Paths/README.md).
-The following test query will retrieve the People table and add an index column to show our current row count.
+Before fixing your paging implementation, confirm the current behavior of the extension from the [previous tutorial](../4-Paths/README.md).
+The following test query will retrieve the People table and add an index column to show your current row count.

 ```
 let